gvellut/jncep/README.md

 The tracking is performed by updating the local config file `<home>/.jncep/tracked.json` (where `<home>` is either `/Users/<user>` on macOS, `C:\Users\<user>` on Windows or `/home/<user>` on Linux).
 That file will be created by the tool if it doesn't exist.

 The `tracked.json` file can be updated manually with a text editor if needed.
 It is a JSON dictionary with keys the canonical URLs of the series and values another dictionary with keys "name" and "part".
-The value for "part" is a string in relative format ("<volume>.<part>").
+The value for "part" is a string in relative format (`<volume>.<part>`).

 ### Options